High on the menu: cannabis spaghetti features at Italian foodfest

 "My crop gets regularly checked by Italian police inspectors to ensure that THC is within the legal limit," said Fiore, one of some 200 Italian food artisans in London for the three-day Bellavita ("Beautiful Life") Expo.

-As well as spaghetti made from hemp flour, he provided tastings of hemp taralli - hard savory biscuits from southern Italy - and hemp oil, which has a distinctive, nutty flavor.
+As well as spaghetti made from hemp flour, he provided tastings of hemp taralli - hard savoury biscuits from southern Italy - and hemp oil, which has a distinctive, nutty flavour.

 Hemp seeds are one of the richest sources of vegetarian protein, with high concentrations of omega fatty acids, growers say.